Earlier this year Asus announced the StudioBook S W700 series, a 17-inch laptop with workstation-grade features and hardware.

 The 17-inch StudioBook models (StudioBook H700 and StudioBook Pro W700) don’t get a Zephyrus equivalent, and they’re pretty much-oversized versions of the 15-inch models.
 They’re thin and fairly light for the class, but the thick chin pushes the screen up and makes for a fairly large footprint by today’s standards.

 As a particularity, these 17-inch models get a larger air-grill at the top of the keyboard, as well as the ability to lean the screen all the way back to 180 degrees.

-Down below I’ve also added a picture of the StudioBook X next to the StudioBook Pro 17, and you’ll notice the latter is taller, despite packing a smaller 16:9 display.
-It also shows another quirk of these lines, the lack of a NumPad section on the keyboard.
+Down below I’ve also added a picture of the StudioBook X next to the StudioBook Pro 17, and you’ll notice the latter is taller, despite the fact that they pack the same 16:10 display.
+It also shows another particularity of the StudioBook Pro W500/W700 lines, the lack of a NumPad section on the keyboard.

 As mentioned earlier, the entire StudioBook lineup is expected in stores in Q4 2019, in various configurations and variants.
 We’ll review most of them in the months to come, so check out our review section for updates.